oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 - CSAR  Cloud Service Archive A file format defined by OASIS TOSCA to contain TOSCA files

 Used by this specification
-- YAML  Yet Another Markup Language The Languange TOSCA uses for files
+- YAML  Yet Another Markup Language The Language TOSCA uses for files
 - MACD  Moves, Adds, Changes, and Deletions
-- DSL  Domian Specific Language
+- DSL  Domain Specific Language

 Used as examples
 - DBMS  Database Management System